Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Weak invariance of NLS

 does not increase the regularity of its argument.
 Therefore the mild solution

-is not amenable to the fixpoint argument of Section~\ref{sec:periodic}.
+is not amenable to the fixpoint argument of Section~\ref{sec:periodic} in a Besov space.
 Moreover, NLS does not possess finite speed of propagation: wave packets propagate at a speed proportional to their frequency squared.
 This means that the argument in Section~\ref{sec:globalization} is not applicable either.

 However, if we can accept some loss of regularity, we can still use the previous tightness argument.
 That allows us to approximate full-space solutions by (a subsequence of) periodic solutions.
 This sense of invariance was introduced by Albeverio and Cruzeiro \cite{albeverio_global_1990} in the context of Navier--Stokes equations.